prashasti-7/prashasti-7/README.md

 ### Hi there, I'm Prashasti Gupta👋
-- 🔭 I’m currently working on my portfolio
+- 🔭 I’m currently working on a new project
 - 🌱 I’m currently in my 2nd year!
 - 😄 Pronouns: she/her
 <!--